wesionio/docs/whitepaper/token_and_distribution_plan.rst

 DAPPs Support Plan 10%
    By :ref:`developers_fund_contract`.

-   It is used to enrich Vision Network ecology, foster and encourage developers to build more decentralized application services.
+   It is used to enrich wesion Network ecology, foster and encourage developers to build more decentralized application services.